• Products

 3. Triangles on the corners of fields

-Advanced Roadmaps marks fields that contain unsaved changes with a small triangular caret mark.
+Fields in your plan that contain unsaved changes are marked with a small triangular caret mark.
 If you’re planning in a scenario, this accent mark will be the color that you chose to represent it.

 4. Striped bars

-Advanced Roadmaps adds stripes to your timeline bars when it’s inferring dates from child issues.
+your plan adds stripes to your timeline bars when it’s inferring dates from child issues.
 This is what we refer to as a roll-up, which we’ll explain later.
 In short, rolled-up values of parent issues are inferred based on those of its children.
-Learn more about roll-up values in Advanced Roadmaps
+Learn more about roll-up values.

 5. Today line and blue box on today’s date